hindu-comm/weblogs/manasataramgini/2016/03/2016-03-11_unmada-carca.md

 presaged the actions of the later unmāda-s), but there is hardly any doubt the later global manifestations also have global ambitions for ending heathenism.
-Again as we have pointed out many times before, even if one of these unmāda-s have local ambitions or even if they fight each other with greatest vehemence, when it comes to heathens, they have a certain resonance with each other as also their secular variants.
+Again as we have pointed out many times before, even if one of these unmāda-shave local ambitions or even if they fight each other with greatest vehemence, when it comes to heathens, they have a certain resonance with each other as also their secular variants.
 In light of this it is notable and disappointing that most of the Hindu